Idle Sons: Biography

 From February to December 2006, the band toured Canada in support of Sixteen Seasons with: Default, Rocketface, The Trews, Seether, Thornley, Simple Plan, Latefallen, Three Days Grace, Mobile, Marianas Trench, Rides Again, Thirty Seconds to Mars, Our Lady Peace, The Tragically Hip, Waking Eyes, Ill Scarlet, Hedley, the Planet Smashers, Breach of Trust, Oliver Black, Finger Eleven, Mayor McCa, No Motiv and Theory of a Deadman.

 The first single, "Tell Me," cracked the Top 20 for rock radio in Canada in July 2006.

 In late December 2006, Sean left the band to pursue a career in teaching.
 His last show with the band was on December 16, 2006 in London, Ontario at the Salt Lounge.

 The band has been nominated for a (CRMA) Canadian Radio Music Award and a Juno Award for New Group of the Year in 2007 but on March 9, 2007, the band announced its dissolution.

+Former lead singer, Mike Eastick, passed away on August 9, 2023.